LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## SAML IDP of an Organization By Id

-This API is used to get the SAML IDP of an organization By Id.
+Gets the SAML IDP of an organization by organization Id.

 ### Endpoint